babel/babel/packages/babel-plugin-transform-runtime/README.md

 * Automatically requires `babel-runtime/core-js` and maps ES6 static methods and built-ins.
 * Removes the inline Babel helpers and uses the module `babel-runtime/helpers` instead.

 What does this actually mean though?
-Basically, you can use built-ins such as `Promise`, `Set`, `Symbol`, etc. as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.
+Basically, you can use built-ins such as `Promise`, `Set`, `Symbol`, etc., as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.

 Make sure you include `babel-runtime` as a dependency.